how to become a neurologist

 Candidates must take medical admission exams to pursue a neurology course in India.
 The performance of the students in the entrance exams is crucial.
 Several universities and schools of neurology admit students based on it.
 Other universities and institutions offer seats based on the merit of the 10+2 passing rate.

-Step 3: Enroll in Undergraduate Neurology Course at a Medical School
+Step 3: Enroll in an Undergraduate Neurology Course at a Medical School

 Here are some neurology courses you can opt for to start a career in neurology.